 - How do your guidelines empower your brand and employees?

 As a company, we believe that it is crucial to let our employees know how we expect them to act.
-It is also very important to us to clearly define our company goals and values to every person that represents the Striventa brand.
+It is also very important for us to clearly define our company goals and values to every person that represents the Striventa brand.
 In fact, by clearly communicating these goals and principles, we have been able to include employees from all departments in our social media strategy.
 If your company is small (meaning 5-20 people), you can try this particular strategy of encouraging your team to share content that is focused on their area of expertise and their interests.